LineageFalcon/GameOfLife/README.md

 - all main methods can be found in the code inside of app.js

 ## What needs to be done ?
+- [X] merge cleanCodeConcept into master
 - [ ] refine code
-- [ ] creating a form for userinput
+- [X] creating a form for userinput
+- [ ] style the userinput
 - [ ] make it possible to change the cell via cursor and drawing in them before and while the evolution is stopt